Oslandia/workshop-qwc2/workshop.md

 $ yarn run themesconfig
 ```

+This command parses the `themesConfig.json`, and for each theme issues a `GetProjectSettings`
+request using at the URL specified in the theme config.
+The results of the command are stored in
+a `themes.json` file, which will be fetched by the web application.

-You can also stop the development server by doing `Ctrl+C` in the console where `yarn start` was
+Note: instead of executing `yarn run themesconfig` you can also stop the development server by doing
+`Ctrl+C` in the console where `yarn start` was executed, and execute `yarn start` to start the
-executed, and execute `yarn start` to start the developement server again.
-But that will take a lot
+developement server again.
+But that will take a lot more time than just executing `yarn run
-more time than just executing `yarn run themesconfig` and reloading the web application in the
+themesconfig` and reloading the web application in the browser.
-browser.

 Note that you can also do `git checkout exercise8` to get the final version of `themesConfig.json`
 without having to edit the `themesConfig.json` file by yourself.